Lancelotbronner/BevyInspector/README.md

 I plan to make the app watch components and show live changes.
 Highlighting changed properties would be a nice-to-have.

+### Messages

+The triggers tab needs Message support added.
+This will require crate functionality to expose the reflected Message data.

-### Events/Messages Tab
+### Saved Triggers

-I want to let you edit and send Events and Messages to your game.
 I want you to be able to create templates for commonly sent payloads and even schedule some to run automatically.

-This will require crate functionality to expose registered events, messages, their types, triggering them, etc.
+Similar to the Saved Queries feature.

 ### Systems Tab